tianheyu927/mil/README.md

 *A TensorFlow implementation of the paper [One-Shot Visual Imitation Learning via Meta-Learning (Finn*, Yu* et al., 2017)](https://arxiv.org/pdf/1709.04905.pdf).* Here are the instructions to run our experiments shown in the paper.

-First clone the gym repo [here](https://github.com/tianheyu927/gym), and following the instructions there to install gym.
+First clone the fork of the gym repo found [here](https://github.com/tianheyu927/gym), and following the instructions there to install gym.
 Switch to branch *mil*.

-Then you can run all scripts of to train and test our experiments that are available in `scripts/`.
+Then training and testing scripts for MIL are available in `scripts/`.

-*Note: Data including demonstrations for all experiments and texture files for running the pushing experiment are comming soon.*
+*Note: Data including demonstrations for all experiments and texture files for running the pushing experiment are coming soon.*